Simon Pagenaud: 2020

 During the 2020 iRacing virtual Indy 500 event, Pagenaud was accused of deliberately crashing into lead driver Lando Norris, which led to him being accused of bad sportsmanship.

 Pagenaud finished second in the first race of the 2020 season at Texas Motor Speedway.
 Pagenaud finished third at the IndyGP after starting in twentieth.

 Due to a fuel pump issue, Pagenaud's Iowa IndyCar 250 at Iowa Speedway race 1 entry failed to make qualifying and started the race at the back of the grid in 23rd.
 By lap 178, Pagenaud took the lead and held on to win the 250 lap race.
 This would prove to be his final win in the IndyCar Series.

 2021

 Pagenaud would enter 2021 as a contract year.
 2021 was a difficult year for Pagenaud and Team Penske in general, as the team only recorded three wins of the season with Pagenaud scoring none of them.
 Pagenaud's best results of the season were two third-place finishes, one at St. Petersburg and the other at the 2021 Indianapolis 500.

-Outside of those finishes, he would frequently be beset by poor luck and on-track confrontations with his teammates.
+Outside of those finishes, Pagenaud would frequently be beset by poor luck and on-track confrontations with his teammates.
 He would finish eighth in the drivers' standings for the second year in a row.
 By the end of the season the racing press reported Pagenaud did not intend to re-sign with Team Penske.